delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 enemy; // notice the position again.
 ```

-Obviously, just from a glance at what `moveLeft` does, we couldn't tell it
+Obviously, only from a glance at what `moveLeft` does, we couldn't tell that it
 _changes the state_ of the message's target object.
-How could we fix this?
+How can we fix this?

 Since any function can behave as a method, what we need is a way of **referring
-to the message's target,** should one exist.
+to the message's target,** if there is one.
 When used as a method, the target
 is always stored to the variable **`this`**.

 Thanks to this variable, we can implement the following movement methods: